The Essays of Warren Buffett: The Only Book You Need On Investing

 If you aren't an avid reader but you are keen to expand your own knowledge and gain some precious insights, then you might be looking to identify the best book for investing.

-This book, by all accounts, is the fourth edition of The Essays of Warren Buffett: Lessons for Corporate America, and it is by far one of the best investment books you should read.
+According to top investors, The Essays of Warren Buffett is the only book you need on investing.
+This book, by all accounts, is the fifth edition of The Essays of Warren Buffett: Lessons for Corporate America, and it is by far one of the best investment books you should read.

 Words from the master

-The fourth edition of the investment book hit the shelves in 2015 with the original being published in 1999 and is approximately 300 pages.
+The fourth edition of The Essays of Warren Buffett book hit the shelves in 2015 with the original being published in 1999 and is approximately 300 pages.

 The Essays of Warren Buffett is worth your time because it pays to learn from the absolute best there's ever been.